manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 Simply download the .zip file under the `Releases` section and flash it using Magisk/KernelSU/KSU Next. **DO NOT FLASH THIS IN CUSTOM RECOVERY.**

 ## How to toggle this on/off?
 To turn this off, go to `Modules` section in **Magisk/KernelSU/KSU Next** and turn it off.
+Then reboot.
 Same thing in reverse to turn it on.

 ## Why do I need this?
 Many custom ROMs already have this feature.
 Some may want this functionality under MIUI or HyperOS-based ROMs (includes both stock and xiaomi.eu builds).